demattosanthony/yourai/README.md

 - chat with any of the top llms
 - avoid subscription lock in
 - pay by consumption
+- save chats in memory with sqlite

 ## Get started

 1. Install Bun js runtime: https://bun.sh/docs/installation

-2. Add environment variables as needed
+2. Add environment variables as needed.

 ```bash
 cd api